shinokada/teffects/README.md

 ## Overview

-Teffects automates creating header images.
+Teffects automates creating header images for your articles, email, presentation and other purposes.

 ## Requirement